 Most mental skills work in cricket is borrowed from other sports and repackaged.
 It sounds right.
 It doesn't hold when a spinner is bowling into footmarks in the 35th over and you need to score.

 So I built cricket-specific frameworks from scratch.
-The Pressure Signature™ maps how your mind behaves specifically at the crease or at the top of your mark - not in a generic performance context.
+The Pressure Signature™ maps how your mind behaves specifically at the crease or at the top of your mark.
 The Trigger Tracker™ is built around the dead ball window between deliveries that exists in no other sport.

 Start with the 7-Minute Flow Method™ or get the complete Game Ready Online Course™.
 One-time.
 Lifetime access.